Atoll: Investigation by the Royal Society of London

 In 1896, 1897 and 1898, the Royal Society of London carried out drilling on Funafuti atoll in Tuvalu for the purpose of investigating the formation of coral reefs.
 They wanted to determine whether traces of shallow water organisms could be found at depth in the coral of Pacific atolls.
 This investigation followed the work on the structure and distribution of coral reefs conducted by Charles Darwin in the Pacific.

 The first expedition in 1896 was led by Professor William Johnson Sollas of the University of Oxford.
 Geologists included Walter George Woolnough and Edgeworth David of the University of Sydney.
 Professor Edgeworth David led the expedition in 1897.
 The third expedition in 1898 was led by Alfred Edmund Finckh.

-United States national monuments

-On January 6, 2009, U.S. President George W. Bush announced the creation of the Pacific Remote Islands Marine National Monument, covering several islands and atolls under U.S. jurisdiction.